 Tariff per person, starting from:

 |Departure||The Color Kata||CC S Hideaway Hotel||Hotel Pullman Phuket Arcadia Naithon Beach|

 |From 1 January 2020 to 31 December 2020||€ 105||€ 200||€ 441|

-How to get there : Many visitors are granted a 1 month visa upon arrival.
+How to get there : Many visitors obtain a 1 month visa upon arrival.
 There are flights from Bangkok to Puket every day.
 Thai Airways sometimes charges for boards on board.
-Book your transfer to the Hotel at the taxi desk in the airport.
+Book your transfer to the Hotel at the airport.

 Getting around : Other than airport taxes, there are no real taxes in Phuket.
 There are instead tuk-tuks and local buses.
 Tuk tuks are very affordable but you have to pay for the wait while surfing.
 Renting is cheap but hectic and dangerous in traffic.
 Renting a Jeep costs $ 30 per day.
 Motorcycle $ 10-20.

 Accommodation and food : During the monsoons, prices are mid-peak season.
 A double room in a 4-star hotel costs around $ 150 (high season).
 A room with A / C in a bungalow costs around $ 15- $ 30 (high).
 Papaya salad (a popular meal) costs $ 1.
 Stay around Kamala or Kata as there is the widest choice of beaches here.
 Visit the Tube Surf Bar & Restaurant.